-Holly is a finance and private children specialist, known for being determined, persuasive and hard working.
+Holly is a finance specialist, known for being determined, persuasive and hard working.

-Holly is regularly instructed in financial disputes and has significant experience of applications under the Matrimonial Causes Act 1973, Matrimonial and Family Proceedings Act 1984 and TOLATA 1996.
+Holly is regularly instructed in complex financial disputes and has significant experience of applications under the Matrimonial Causes Act 1973, Matrimonial and Family Proceedings Act 1984 and TOLATA 1996.
 She is also experienced in private proceedings relating to children and is able to deal with cases under Schedule 1 of the Children Act 1989 if necessary.
 Holly provides very robust advice and representation and is fearless in putting her clients case forward.

 It is important to Holly to maintain a practice that helps some of the most vulnerable clients in the family justice system.
 Holly has vast experience representing clients in applications for non-molestation orders, occupation orders and transfers of tenancy.
 She is committed to pro bono work, and has recently completed the Advocate "25 for 25" challenge providing over 25 hours of pro bono advice in the last year.
 She will always go the extra mile to make herself approachable and to be a true champion for her clients.

 Holly is a contributor to the LexisNexis Q&A expert panel, and provides training to solicitors in her areas of expertise.
 She has recently written an article for Family Law on "Domestic abuse in financial remedy proceedings: not just conduct" Fam Law 708.
 She is also a blogger for the Financial Remedies Journal.
 Her most recent piece covered the case of Hudson v Hathaway.